Without spending a fortune.

 And who’s going to share your posts on Facebook or Twitter if they’re not well written, easy to read, and interesting?
 Maybe your family and friends will, sure.
 But when it comes to growing a blog, you’re counting on total strangers to spread the word.

 If you want to learn how to write, Leah McClellan is the expert to go to.
 You’ll improve your writing—and enjoy the ride.

 —Mary Jaksch, Chief Editor, Write to Done

-Normally, I charge $49 for Blog Post in a Box, and I offer it at $29 occasionally.
-The prices are intentionally low, because I know how many writers are struggling or simply can’t pay for yet another course or useful solution for the blogging challenge.
+Originally, I charged $49 for Blog Post in a Box, and I’ve offered it at $29 or “pay what you want” occasionally.
+The price is low because I know how many writers are struggling or simply can’t pay for yet another course or useful solution for the blogging challenge.
 And right now, I’m heading into creative writing more than non-fiction and blogging, and I want to help as many bloggers-to-be as possible.
 Even bloggers who have been writing for a couple of years will find Blog Post in a Box super helpful.

 I want to help writers and bloggers succeed.
 Blog Post in a Box could sell for much more, but so many writers who need help don’t have super flexible budgets.
 You have kids or bills or school loans to pay.
 Maybe a stressful job, health issues, and who knows what else.
 And I want to help as many people as I can.
 I want you to move forward with your blogging and writing career!
 I know you can do it.

 I love Blog Post in a Box—best buy of 2015.
 Fantastic information and clearly laid out.
 I can only imagine the amount of time you must have spent putting all this together.
 Excellent work.
-Many thanks for giving me a great head start on my blogging career. —Alison McCormack, Subscriber
+Many thanks for giving me a great head start on my blogging career. —Alison McCormack

 Blog Post in a Box is guaranteed to improve your writing and your blogging experience.